-On Friday, my husband and I will celebrate our five year wedding anniversary.
-Not a huge milestone to many but to us it is a milestone indeed.
+On Friday, my husband and I will celebrate our five-year wedding anniversary.
+Not a huge milestone to many, but to us, it is a milestone indeed.

-I love that it seems like we have known each other for forever.
 And that you knew me and liked me when I had big hair and shoe boots.

 I love that we have had so much fun with each other as friends before we even started dating.

 When we reconnected years later, I was going through a divorce and had a sweet two-year-old daughter.
 Things were really chaotic then; I was going to school full time, working part-time, and raising a child.